practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Inko/README.md

 export PATH="$HOME/.cargo/bin/ivm:$PATH"
 ```

 <br/>

 ### Installation tips

-for Inko on Ubuntu 24 LTS.
+..for Inko on Ubuntu 24 LTS.
 See also from here: https://github.com/orgs/inko-lang/discussions/819#discussioncomment-13823413

-This is just a copy here:
+This is a copy of that issue:

 #### Re Ubuntu 24